buying an apartment unit

 Land office sale and transfer procedure

-At the time of transfer of ownership at the land department's office an official standard Thai script sale agreement is signed but this does not affect the private agreement between the parties.
-It should be noted that everything at the land office is done in Thai.
+At the time of transfer and registration of ownership at the Land Department's branch office an official standard Thai script sale agreement is signed but this does not affect the private agreement between the parties.
+It should be noted that everything at the Land Registry is done in Thai.

 Transfer fees, duties, revenue taxes